ozthe2/ozthe2.github.io/_posts/2018-12-16-Podcast-Episode7.md

 categories: Podcast
 tags: [podcast,configmgr,powershell,applocker,aovpn,bitlocker]
 ---
-It's laned: The Secret Diary of a Network Administrator Episode 7.
+It's landed: The Secret Diary of a Network Administrator Episode 7.
 In this episode I talk about the great enjoyment I had upgrading ConfigMgr to current branch as well as AppLocker, AlwaysOnVPN and a funny BitLocker story.

 As usual, you can follow me on Twitter: @OzThe2 and check out anything on My GitHub account: https://github.com/OzThe2